 The Rotary club has been supportive of Stockport Loaves and Fishes for some time; it's a registered charity which does tremendous work serving the homeless and disadvantaged people of Stockport.

 Via social media, Charlotte learnt that, sadly, their drop-in centre at the Olive Branch, and Loaves and Fishes sessions on Sunday evenings had both had to close temporarily because of coronavirus.

 She also learnt, however, that Stockport Loaves and Fishes runs a foodbank, and that it's an independent one - i.e. not part of the Trussell Trust foodbanks so doesn't have corporate sponsorships with the supermarkets, or receive anywhere near the amount of donations as compared to the TT foodbanks.

-Thanks to social media and the generous donations (of food and toiletries) of residents of Peel Moat, Cheadle Hulme (Woodfield Road) and members of Stockport Lamplighter Rotary Club, Charlotte and David (who is a member of the local Rotary eclub) were able to deliver 15 carrier-bags full to the foodbank .
-The staff were delighted, and asked me to convey their thanks to all who donated.
+Thanks to social media and the generous donations (of food and toiletries) of residents of Peel Moat, Cheadle Hulme (Woodfield Road) and members of Stockport Lamplighter Rotary Club, Charlotte and David (who is a member of the local Rotary eclub) were able to deliver carrier-bags of food to the foodbank .

-Photo below shows Charlotte and David making the delivery.
+Photo below shows Charlotte and David making one of the deliveries.

 more The club planted up and delivered pots of seasonal plants to 63 local care homes.

 more The Club organised the collection of new childrens pyjamas for distribution to local hospitals.